Do you ever feel like you are a stay at home mom going crazy? Are you desperate to know how to stay sane as a stay at home mom?

 - Go outside.
 If you are able, let your kids go outside and run off some energy.
 Sometimes my son likes me to play with him outside, but often he is just fine having me sit in an outdoor chair watching him play.

 Embracing your role as a stay at home mom takes time.
-If you are like me, there will be days when you feel like you may be going in sane!
-But I hope that some of these tips will help return sanity to your life.
+There will be days when you feel like you may be going crazy, but I hope that some of these tips will help return sanity to your life.